Wizard

 As a bladesinger, you can invoke the ancient elven magic called the blade song as a bonus action, provided that you aren’t wearing medium or heavy armour or using a shield.

 The blade song lasts for one minute or until you become incapacitated.
 The blade song also ends if you don medium or heavy armour, or if you wield a shield.
 While you use your blade song, you cannot use weapons two-handed or fight with two weapons.
+The effect of the blade song is also suppressed if you are restrained or your speed is 0.

 You can dismiss the blade song at any time (no action required).